 - Hayle Juniors Athletic Club meets at Hayle School on Tuesdays at 5:30 to 6-30pm during term time.
 We have a number of qualified coaches and assistant coaches but any club member who wants to volunteer should contact Scott at any club night.
 All juniors are welcome, and the first week is free.

-- Membership is now due.
-Membership is due from 1st March and cost £35 per year including English Athletics subscription.
+- Membership is due from 1st March and cost £35 per year including English Athletics subscription.
 Members can renewing by cash or cheque at the club on Tuesday to Rachel or Track on Thursdays to Andy or Bank transfer (details from Jackie).
 You can also pay by PayPal ( although this costs us a fee) Under 20’s pay £15.
 See membership pages above for forms and further details.Hayle Runners Race Entries for GP races are now being taken online. www.hayle-runners-race-entrys.

 co.uk is now live and will automatically point at the next race.
 Any members who have difficulty can enter via Sarah Newing at the club on Tuesday evenings.
 Refunds can be made up to when the entry goes in (normally two weeks before) after that it becomes non refundable unless you or we can find someone to take your place.